-It takes more than test automation and Selenium knowledge to be a great at QA.
+It takes more than test automation and Selenium knowledge to have great QA Engineer skills.
 The best QA engineers are master communicators with a strong eye for details.
 They need to be able to clearly explain bugs and issues to developers, while also speak with client-facing parts of the team to understand the expected user behavior.
 They should be familiar with xpath, timeouts, edge cases, API, and be able to read existing code as they may need to design tests according to implementation.

 What to look for in interviews:

 - How good is the candidate at understanding end users’ perspective?

 - When planning tests, how does the candidate think through edge cases and consider all possibilities in the code?